ArnaudHalvick/sql-playground/components/ui/custom/doc/README-exercise-card.md

 - **Interactive Selection**: Click-to-select functionality with visual feedback
 - **Query Preview**: Shows the SQL query in a formatted code block
 - **Active State**: Visual indication when an exercise is currently selected
-- **Action Button**: Dedicated "Try it" button for exercise execution

 ## Props Interface